d-protsenko/tutorials/quickstart/how_to_start.md

 ```

 These are the files and directories located in the feature folder:
-* `API.md` - file describing API call for an external chain, if it exists in the feature,
+* `API.md` - file describing API call for externally accessible chain (i.e. chain that can be called from endpoint), if it exists in the feature.
 * `bin.xml` - configuration for feature distribution.
 * `config.json` - configuration file for the feature, where chains are located.
 It also helps SmartActors to resolve dependency tree on runtime.
 * `pom.xml` - since feature is basically a Maven module, this file describes feature as a Maven module.
 Here developer can add various dependencies, change the way feature is built, etc.
-* `README.md` - file with info about the feature
+* `README.md` - file with info about the feature, e.g. configuration files, required features (since feature may depend on other features), chain calls on feature loading, etc.
 * `src` - Java code of actors, plugins and other classes used in the feature.

 ### Actor and plugin